CM points on Shimura curves via QM-equivariant isogeny volcanoes: Background

-The definition Gonz\'{a}lez--Rotger is common in the literature, appearing in the work of Rotger and his collaborators and also in recent work of Padarariu--Schembri \cite{PS22} in which the authors compute rational points on all Atkin--Lehner quotients of geometrically hyperelliptic Shimura curves.
-A main advantage of our definition and approach, beyond the generalization from squarefree $N$ to all positive integers $N$, is that it provides not just the residue fields of CM points but a full description of the \emph{fiber} of the covering $X_0^D(N)_{/\mathbb{Q}} \rightarrow X^D(1)_{/\mathbb{Q}}$ over any CM point. \end{remark}
+The convention used in Gonz\'{a}lez--Rotger is common in the literature, appearing in the work of Rotger and his collaborators and also in recent work of Padurariu--Schembri \cite{PS23} in which the authors compute rational points on all Atkin--Lehner quotients of geometrically hyperelliptic Shimura curves.
+The difference in convention one takes is motivated by which moduli problem one chooses for the course moduli scheme $X_0^D(N)$: our choice of working with maximal orders results in having natural modular maps from $X_0^D(N)$ to $X_0^D(1)$ for all $N$, while working with Eichler orders of level $N$ naturally situates $X_0^D(N)$ as the base Shimura curve.
+Because we want to work with general level, we work with maximal orders.
+A main difference between our work and that of \cite{GR06}, beyond the generalization from squarefree $N$ to all positive integers $N$, is that we consider not just the CM points on a fixed curve $X_0^D(N)$ but the \emph{fiber} of the covering $X_0^D(N)_{/\mathbb{Q}} \rightarrow X^D(1)_{/\mathbb{Q}}$ over any CM point. \end{remark}